JBroks/booksy-reviews/README.md

 - **CSS** - the project used CSS stylesheets to specify style of the web document elements;

-- **JavaScript** - the project used Javascript to implement Maps Javascript API and customize it.
+- **JavaScript** - the project used JavaScript to implement Maps JavaScript API and customize it.

 - **Python** - the project back-end functions are written using Python.
 Flask and Python is used to build route functions;